karesztrk/mind-map/Blog/Jujutsu.md

 How many times have you screwed something up in Git, which eventually resulted in a `git reset`?
 Well, undoing any operation—not just commits—in JJ is a single command: `jj undo`.

 In JJ, every single command is added to the ["operation log"](https://jj-vcs.github.io/jj/latest/operation-log/).
 Each operation object contains a snapshot of how the repository looked at the end of the operation. `jj [op] undo` will roll back the repository to the previous state.
-Fun fact: you can undo the undo operation by executing it twice.
+~~Fun fact: you can undo the undo operation by executing it twice.~~

+[v0.33.0](https://github.com/jj-vcs/jj/releases/tag/v0.33.0) changes: `jj undo` is now sequential.
+This means that repeatedly undoes actions in the operation log.
+Essentially it goes back in time further and further.

 Do not confuse `undo` with `abandon`, which abandons a revision—and is therefore the equivalent of `git reset --hard`.
 ## Git co-location